pulp-platform/padrick/docs/getting_started.rst

                  tx_en: 1'b1

-The different keys and settings in this example might seem confusing at the moment, they are all explained in detail in chapter :ref:`Padframe Configuration File<chapter_padframe_config_file>`.
+The different keys and settings in this example might seem confusing at the moment, but they are all explained in detail in chapter :ref:`Padframe Configuration File<chapter_padframe_config_file>`.
 For the purpose of this introductionary tutorial, just copy the content of the example to a new file and give it the name my_padrame_config.yaml